NORMAN'S EMERGING RETAIL AREAS

 Current growth patterns in Norman are leading to new commercial development in northwest and southeast Norman.
 As new neighborhoods are being built in both areas, retail options are quickly catching up.

 Norman is rapidly growing to the north making the border with our neighbor to the north, Moore, OK, almost indistinguishable.
-This area a top destination for expanding retail and restaurant opportunities.
+This area a top destination for expanding retail and restaurant opportunities, as well as office, medical, and a new hotel.
 In addition to new homes and apartments in the area, HeyDay Entertainment and Andy Alligators Funpark attract families looking for adventure all year round.
 This area also is home to some of Norman’s largest employers such as the Norman Regional Healthplex and Johnson Controls.
-Several new office and medical buildings and a new hotel are also planned for this area.

 SOUTHEAST NORMAN & STATE HIGHWAY 9